cfpb/consumerfinance.gov/docs/installation.md

    Finally, it creates a new checksum for future comparisons.
 1. **Run tasks to build the project for distribution** (`build`)

-   Finally, the script executes `gulp clean` to wipe out any lingering `dist` files, then runs `gulp build` to rebuild everything.
+   Finally, the script runs `gulp build` to rebuild the front-end assets.
+   It no longer cleans first, because the gulp-changed plugin prevents rebuilding assets that haven't changed since the last build.

-   If this is the production environment, it also triggers `gulp scripts:ondemand`, which isn't part of a standard `gulp build`.
+   If this is the production environment, it also triggers style and script builds for `ondemand` and `nemo`, which aren't part of a standard `gulp build`.

 ### 2. `backend.sh`